Manufacturing15 min read

 How to Calculate Cobot ROI

-Try our cobot ROI calculator for an instant estimate, or use this formula to calculate your payback period manually:
+Try our cobot ROI calculator for an instant estimate, or use this formula:

 Annual Labor Savings = (Hours Saved per Day) x (Hourly Labor Cost) x (Working Days per Year)